Zempire Shermanator Review: Is It The Toughest Camping Chair on the Market?

 This background is the foundation of trust that underpins every article he writes and every guided walk he leads.

-As an Oldham lad at heart, you’ll often find him exploring the Pennine hills or the Lake District and Yorkshire Dales, but his spirit of adventure continues to take him—and his readers—to every corner of the globe.
+As an Oldham lad at heart, you’ll often find him exploring the Pennine hills or the Lake District, Yorkshire Dales and Wales, but his spirit of adventure continues to take him—and his readers—to every corner of the globe.

 Today, Paul channels this extensive experience into BaldHiker’s shared mission.
-Together with Creative & Wellbeing Lead Zoe Potter, he creates experiences that fuse invigorating adventure with restorative wellbeing.
+He creates experiences that fuse invigorating adventure with restorative wellbeing.

 His goal, both in his writing and his guiding, is to take the strain of planning and navigation away, allowing people to confidently discover the joy and restorative power of nature for themselves.